 One scooter that has this feature is the Pride Go Go Elite Traveller 4.

 Feature 4: Fast Electric Folding

 Electric folding mobility scooters are the latest trend in pavement mobility scooters.
-Models such as the Li-Tech Velo, Genie Plus and eDrive Electric Folding Scooter are all great examples of this.
+Models such as the Genie Plus and eDrive Electric Folding Scooter are all great examples of this.
 Being able to quickly fold a scooter makes using them on trains and buses much easier.

 So, while you browse for a new scooter keep these feature innovations in mind so you spend wisely.

 In his spare time Trevor likes to watch his team get humiliated in the Premier League.
 He is also a keen tennis player and loves to travel the world.

 - Rain Protection Accessories for You and Your Mobility Scooter - September 26, 2019